Between November 1st and December 24th come for an authentic shopping experience and leave on a cultural journey.

 Helping Indonesia when it needs it most…

 In November and December of this year, residents of the Philadelphia region can learn more about Indonesia at From Bali to Bala, a visiting show and sale of crafts from that county.
-They will have the chance to enjoy Indonesian food, experience its dances, hear its Gamelan music, watch a moving feminist documentary film about Sulawesi itself, and view a broad array of Indonesian crafts.
-Through these connections, bridges will be built to feel closer to this distant land, and in turn to financially support Sulawesi as it struggles to recover.
+They will have the chance to enjoy Indonesian food, experience its dances, hear its Gamelan music, and view fims and slideshow capturing images not to be forgotten, along with a broad array of Indonesian crafts.
+Through these connections, bridges will be built to feel closer to this distant land and awareness raised.

 For over 30 years, Laura Cohn has adopted Indonesia as her second home, with deep connections there and in Philadelphia’s own vibrant Indonesian diaspora community.
 Beginning in 1988, this Chicago-raised batik artist lived and worked in Bali and Java for six years, and ultimately traveled to many other island of the 13,000 in this archipelago nation.
 Soon after moving to the Philadelphia region in 1995, she started her visiting holiday show, From Bali to Bala, in her Bala Cynwyd home during the holiday season.
 As the show grew each year, it moved to Manayunk, and then took root in Chestnut Hill where it has returned each year since 2010.
 Her landlord, the Chestnut Hill Business Association, and the local community have strongly supported her show’s annual migration, embracing the striking cultural experiences she brings to the neighborhood.